 Violin: The instrument is made of wood; the bow is made of horsehair; the four strings are made of metal; the sound is sweet, singing, and divine.
-They’re divided into two sections, First and Second Violins, each with different music to play.
+Violin players are divided into two sections, first and second violins, each with different music to play.

-Viola: Slightly larger than a violin, playing slightly lower notes, with a breathier or throatier sound than a violin.
+Viola: Slightly larger than a violin, a viola plays slightly lower notes, with a breathier or throatier sound than a violin.

-Cello: Played sitting down, with the instrument between the legs.
-Makes a beautiful, rich, singing sound.
+Cello: The cello is played sitting down, with the instrument between the legs.
+It makes a beautiful, rich, singing sound.

-Bass (or Double Bass): Enormous, bigger around than the average human being.
-Plays the lowest notes of all the strings, providing the foundation for the orchestra’s sound.
-Played sitting on a tall stool or standing up.
+Bass (or Double Bass): Enormous, bigger around than the average human being, the bass plays the lowest notes of all the strings, providing the foundation for the orchestra’s sound.
+It’s played sitting on a tall stool or standing up.

-Flute: Blown across, just like a bottle; produces a sweet, silvery sound.
+Flute: The flute’s mouthpiece is blown across, just like a bottle; it produces a sweet, silvery sound.

-Oboe: Played by blowing into a reed, a whittled-down flat piece of sugar cane.
-Produces one of the most beautiful sounds on earth: clear, vibrant, sweet, plaintive, and full.
+Oboe: This instrument is played by blowing into a reed, a whittled-down flat piece of sugar cane.
+It produces one of the most beautiful sounds on earth: clear, vibrant, sweet, plaintive, and full.

-Clarinet: A dark, tubular woodwind instrument that creates a full, round sound, very pure, without the edge of the oboe’s sound.
+Clarinet: This dark, tubular woodwind instrument creates a full, round sound, very pure, without the edge of the oboe’s sound.

-Bassoon: Looks like a plumbing pipe; sounds like a dream.
-High notes sound throaty, even otherworldly.
-Middle notes sound luscious, full, mellow; low notes can be very powerful.
+Bassoon: It looks like a plumbing pipe, but it sounds like a dream.
+The high notes sound throaty, even otherworldly.
+The middle notes sound luscious, full, mellow; low notes can be very powerful.

-French Horn (or just Horn): The most noble-sounding brass instrument; has a full, round, dark tone, great for majestic hunting calls.
+French Horn (or just Horn): The most noble-sounding brass instrument has a full, round, dark tone, which is great for majestic hunting calls.

-Trumpet: The most powerful orchestral instrument and the highest-pitched brass instrument.
-Executes impressive runs and leaps in a single bound.
+Trumpet: The most powerful orchestral instrument and the highest-pitched brass instrument, the trumpet executes impressive runs and leaps in a single bound.

-Trombone: A powerful low brass instrument with a slide to change notes.
-Essential for parades, as well as symphonies.
+Trombone: A powerful low brass instrument with a movable slide to change notes, the trombone is essential for parades, as well as symphonies.

-Tuba: Lowest of the brass instruments.
-Can produce a wall of low, blasting sound.
+Tuba: The lowest of the brass instruments can produce a wall of low, blasting sound.